Key takeaways

 Soft skills are becoming more important across all industries, particularly as automation becomes more prevalent in the workplace.
 People will be called upon to resolve issues for customers or their fellow co-workers.
 De-escalation is a type of soft skill that requires both good judgment and collaboration skills.

 How do you train your front-facing customer service employees to handle challenging conversations?
 Unfortunately, most employees learn how to handle a disgruntled customer while on the job.
-That’s why many learning and development professionals are starting to get a better idea of how Virtual Reality (VR) can enhance the customer service and call center training experience
+That’s why many learning and development professionals are starting to get a better idea of how VR can enhance the customer service and call center training experience.

 Using VR, it’s possible to offer employees the de-escalation training they need to face an unhappy customer with confidence before they ever have to do it in real life.